MartwyJez/Chandelier/README.md

 ## Main problems:
 1. Not commented, messy code.
 It was written by one person in quite limited amount of time.
-But it recoverable messy in case that we will continue our project.
+But it is recoverable messy, it will be cleaned if we will be continuing our project.
 2. Bluetooth button - one hell ride with it - this technology it's not meant to be used on "wait long for input" mode.
-Remote is get constantly disconnected.
-This is main of reason why main program is looks like it looks.
+Remote is getting constantly disconnected.
+This is main reason why main program looks like it looks.
-In next iteration we surely switch for cable-connected button and maybe speaker too.
+In next iteration we will surely switch for cable-connected button and maybe speaker too.
 3. Movement sensors are too sensitive, we couldn't placed it in way that no sensor won't instantly sense a movement.
 Because of that we decided to add hardcoded pause between waiting for movement and continuing.
 On top of that I had to change mode of detecting - reacting to change from 0 (not detecting) to 1 (detecting) was replaced by just checking if even one sensor send 1.
 4. It was my playground for learning how to write someting asynchronized and multi-threaded.
 5. Using VLC python library - as much as it was the simplest sound player that I could find, later I would rather switch to something lighter.